Assmaaa1/GPIO-INTERRUPT/README.md

 Open the project file "GPIO Interrupt Driver" using keil uvision compiler  , \
 build the project then download it into the Board.

+Normal Execution:

+Each time the pushbutton is pressed, the led will toggle twice